istio/istio.io/content/docs/setup/kubernetes/gke/index.md

 keywords: [kubernetes,gke,google]
 ---

-Follow these instructions to setup the Google Kubernetes Engine cluster for Istio.
+To setup the Google Kubernetes Engine cluster for Istio, follow these instructions:

 1. Create a new cluster.